Star Trek fan productions: Star Trek: Phoenix (2010)

 Star Trek: Phoenix is a fan-film series that is set 42 years after the events of the motion picture Star Trek: Nemesis.
-The pilot episode, "Cloak & Dagger", premiered on the Internet May 2, 2010.
+The pilot episode, "Cloak & Dagger," premiered on the Internet May 2, 2010.

 Star Trek Continues (2013–2017)

 First produced in 2013 by the Starship Farragut team, this series looks to chronicle the "lost seasons" of Star Trek: The Original Series (in similar fashion to Star Trek: Phase II; see below).
 The series features voice actors Vic Mignogna and Todd Haberkorn as Kirk and Spock, respectively.
-Other notable cast include Chris Doohan (son of James Doohan) as Scotty, author-producer Larry Nemecek as McCoy, and concurrently by voice actor Chuck Huber.
+Other notable cast include Chris Doohan (son of James Doohan) as Scotty, as well as both author-producer Larry Nemecek and voice actor Chuck Huber as McCoy.
 It also co-stars Grant Imahara (MythBusters) as Sulu.
-The first episode, "Pilgrim of Eternity" (with Michael Forest reprising his role as Apollo from the original series episode "Who Mourns for Adonais?") was released in 2013.
-The second episode, "Lolani" (featuring guest star Lou Ferrigno), was released in February 2014, and a third episode, "Fairest of Them All" was released in June 2014 and won a Burbank International Film Festival award for "Best New Media – Drama".
-Star Trek Continues also won a Geekie Award for "Best Web Series".
-On June 19, 2015, Episode 4 of the series was posted and titled "White Iris".
+The first episode, "Pilgrim of Eternity" (with Michael Forest reprising his role as Apollo from the original series episode "Who Mourns for Adonais?"), was released in 2013.
+The second episode, "Lolani" (featuring guest star Lou Ferrigno), was released in February 2014, and a third episode, "Fairest of Them All," was released in June 2014 and won a Burbank International Film Festival award for "Best New Media – Drama."
+Star Trek Continues also won a Geekie Award for "Best Web Series."
+On June 19, 2015, Episode 4 of the series was posted and titled "White Iris."
 All eleven full episodes have been released as of December 2017.

 Starship Valiant (2014-2021)

 Starship Valiant is based on the original star trek series taking place approximately during the latter half of the third and beginning of the fourth season of that show.
 The series has the distinction of being the first fan series to star an African American first officer and then promoted to captain of the USS Valiant.
-There has been three full episodes running at 24-26 minutes and a special preview of a proposed episode that would have been feature length but the CBS guidelines prevented the feature length episode from being made.
+There have been three full episodes running at 24–26 minutes and a special preview of a proposed episode that would have been feature length but the CBS guidelines prevented the feature-length episode from being made.
 The show is still in production.
 (2014).